Meagan Frank is the author of the Choosing to Grow series, a national speaker, writer, teacher, coach, and mother of three.

 Summer Block rolls around and the crazy begins.
 Meagan travels back and forth between the Colorado Renaissance Festival and Wisconsin to help run the kitchens, manage the house, and coach some soccer.
 All the kids work for the family businesses. (oh yeah, and they have been known to live together in a bus on the festival grounds during the running of the show).

-Meagan enjoys reading, yoga, cross-country skiing, hiking, photography, weightlifting, walking with her husband and their dog Dickens, craft beer, cooking, doing tea, and watching her three children outgrow her.
+Meagan enjoys reading, yoga, cross-country skiing, hiking, photography, walking with her husband and their dogs Ozzy & Dickens, wine, good food, doing tea, and watching her three children outgrow her.